Topological proofs of categorical coherence: Categorical coherence

-One can think about the objects of $\mathcal{S}$ as the set of fully nested planar trees whose vertices are decorated by objects of $S$, subject to the requirement that if a vertex has $n$ incoming edges, it must be decorated by an element of $S_n$.
-The nests in the tree represent the order in which the objects decorating the vertices should be formally composed, as represented in \cref{fig:treeandnesting}.
-Morphisms in $\mathcal{S}$ are sequences of applications of the associativity rules $\beta$ and $\theta$, moving one nest at a time to a neighbouring pair of vertices as in \cref{fig:betatheta}.

-\begin{definition} We denote by $\mathcal{F}(S)$ the quotient of the family of categories $\mathcal{S}$ by localization (inverting the $\beta$ and $\theta$ morphisms), the axioms of bifunctors, and the coherence diagrams defining a categorified non-symmetric operad. \end{definition}
+\begin{definition} We denote by $\mathcal{F}(S)$ the quotient of the family of categories $\mathcal{S}$ by localization (inverting the $\beta$ and $\theta$ morphisms), the axioms of bifunctors for the $\circ_i$, the naturality conditions for $\beta$ and $\theta$, and the coherence diagrams (pentagons and hexagons) defining a categorified non-symmetric operad. \end{definition}

-\begin{rem} In the tree representation for $\mathcal{S}$, there is a coherence diagram for every decorated planar tree with 4 vertices, see \cref{fig:planar4trees}.
-In the rewriting system formed by the fully nested planar trees and the $\beta$ and $\theta$ arrows, these correspond precisely to the critical pairs \cite[Section 6.2]{baaderTermRewritingAll1998}. \end{rem}

 We obtain that $\mathcal{F}(S)$ is the free categorified non-symmetric operad on $S$.
 That is, for any categorified non-symmetric operad $\mathcal{P}$, and for any family of functions $\rho_n : S_n \to \obj(\mathcal{P}(n))$, there is a unique \emph{strict} morphism of non-symmetric categorified operads $\mathcal{F}(S) \to \mathcal{P}$ which extends $\rho=\{\rho_n\}_{n\geq 1}$.
-By precomposing it with the quotient map $\mathcal{S} \to \mathcal{F}(S)$, we get a levelwise functor $[-]:\mathcal{S} \to \mathcal{P}$.
+By precomposing it with the quotient map $\mathcal{S} \to \mathcal{F}(S)$, we get a levelwise functor $\extu{-}:\mathcal{S} \to \mathcal{P}$.

-\begin{thm}[Coherence theorem] For any categorified non-symmetric operad $\mathcal{P}$, for any family of functions $\rho : S \to \obj(\mathcal{P})$, and for any two parallel morphisms $\phi_1,\phi_2: t_1 \to t_2$ in $\mathcal{S}$, we have $[\phi_1]=[\phi_2]$. \end{thm}
+\begin{thm}[Coherence theorem] For any categorified non-symmetric operad $\mathcal{P}$, for any family of functions $\rho : S \to \obj(\mathcal{P})$, and for any two parallel morphisms $\phi_1,\phi_2: t_1 \to t_2$ in~$\mathcal{S}$, we have $\extu{\phi_1}=\extu{\phi_2}$. \end{thm}

+In order to prove this \cref{thm:coherence-operahedra}, we need to first recall the construction of the \defn{operahedra}, a family of polytopes whose faces are in bijection with the set of all nestings of a planar tree.
+We refer to \cite[Sec.~2]{laplante-anfossiDiagonalOperahedra2022a} for details, see also \cite[Sec.~13]{DP15} and \cite{curienSyntacticAspectsHypergraph2019a}.
+Given a planar tree $t$ with $n$ internal edges, and a full nesting $\mathcal{N}$ of $t$, one associates a point~$M(t,\mathcal{N}) \in \R^n$ via a simple algorithm which is due to J.-L. Loday \cite[Sec.~2.2]{laplante-anfossiDiagonalOperahedra2022a}.
+The \defn{operahedron}~$P_t \subset \R^n$ is the convex hull of the points $M(t,\mathcal{N})$, for all maximal nestings $\mathcal{N}$ of $t$.
+It has dimension $n-1$.
+One then shows that the poset of nestings of~$t$, ordered by reverse inclusion, is isomorphic to the poset of faces of~$P_t$ \cite[Prop.~2.15]{laplante-anfossiDiagonalOperahedra2022a}.
+The dimension of a face is given by $n$ minus the number of nests in the corresponding nesting of $t$.